codeforaotearoa/LDS-Scraper/README.md

 ### Basic LDS Scraper

-Just note that this is a tiny utility for generating a list of the datasets that are on the LDS.
+Just note that this is a tiny utility for generating a list of the datasets that are on the [LINZ Data Service](https://data.linz.govt.nz).

 This will not let you actually scrape the LDS data itself.